chisophugis/lbd/source/backendstructure.rst

 We have finished a simple assembler for cpu0 which only support **addiu**, **st** and **ret** 3 instructions.

-I am satisfied with this result.
+We are satisfied with this result.
 But you may think “After so many codes we program, and just get the 3 instructions”.
 The point is we have created a frame work for cpu0 target machine (please